 How to Crochet the Leaf

-Start by making your starting slip knot, but donât trim the tail too short.
-Leave about two inches of thread hanging.
-That tail will end up being quite helpful when you want to sew or weave in your leaf later.
+Start by making a slipknot and do not make the tail too short.
+Leave about 2 inches of thread because that tail end will end up being quite helpful when you want to attach your leaf to a different project later on.

 Then chain 8.

-Now yarn over and pull through two loops at a time, slowly working your way down until youâre back to just one loop on your hook.
-Chain 1.
+Now you should yarn over and pull through two loops at a time until you are back to just one loop on your hook and then chain one again.

 Making the Other Side

-Now, slip stitch into the second stitch from the hook and repeat the exact same process: go through each stitch, leaving the loops on your hook until you have 7 again.Â
+Next, slip stitch into the second stitch from the hook, and repeat the same process that we did earlier, going through each stitch, leaving the hooks on the hook, until you have seven again, then pull through two each time, until you have one left on your hook.